 the percentage of the class that have accessed resources

 the percentage of the class that viewed feedback in Turnitin Feedback Studio

 Many teachers share this information openly in class to motivate their students and support them to develop better learning practices.

 Once marking is completed, a teacher may request to view individual student data from Cadmus.
 If a unit-coordinator suspects academic misconduct, part of their process may involve requesting a Student Activity Report from Cadmus.
 Activity Reports contain information about how an individual student's piece of work was created in Cadmus.
 This includes information like:

 The number of words added and deleted over time

 The locations where work was completed (provided at a country level, e.g. Australia)

 The device and browser used used to complete the assignment (e.g. Chrome on Mac OS X)

 This information may form a part of the decision-making process in an academic integrity case, similar to how a Turnitin similarity report would be used.
-When a Student Log is shared, the student involved will always be given access to the same information made available to their unit-coordinator.
+When an Activity Report is shared, the student involved will always be given access to the same information made available to their unit-coordinator.